EarthSystemDiagnostics/sedproxy/readme.md

 ## Introduction

 `sedproxy` provides a forward model for sediment archived climate proxies.
-It is based on work described in Laepple and Huybers (2013).
-A manuscript is in review at Climate of the Past Discussions, which more fully describes the forward model and its applications [(Dolman and Laepple, in review)](https://www.clim-past-discuss.net/cp-2018-13/).
+The forward model and its applications are described in detail in [(Dolman and Laepple, CP 2018)](https://www.clim-past.net/14/1851/2018/cp-14-1851-2018.html).

 Please contact Dr Andrew Dolman <<andrew.dolman@awi.de>>, or Dr Thomas Laepple <<tlaepple@awi.de>>, at the Alfred-Wegener-Institute, Helmholtz Centre for Polar and Marine Research, Germany, for more information.